-Business relationships between the external adviser or company within its grou ip must be sp ecified in the annual of
+Business relationships between the external adviser or any member of the adviser's group and the company or any company within its group must be specified in the annual corporate governance report.

 The process and the areas evaluated must be described in the annual corporate governance report.